 Generally, yes.
 You can get a “notification of release” if you are the victim of a crime.
 You can also get notification of release if you are an immediate family member of the victim and:

-This notification includes situations where the defendant is being released from a medical institution after having been found "not criminally responsible by reason of insanity" or incompetent to stand trial.
+This notification includes situations where the defendant is being released from a medical institution after having been found temporarily insane or incompetent to stand trial.

 Yes.
 You can only get a notification if you are a victim of certain crimes.
 These crimes include:

 Note: There are a lot of crimes that qualify for notification of release.
 Even if you are not sure whether you qualify, you should ask for notification of release anyway.

 Maine also has many other rights for victims of crime including various rights to participate in and/or be notified of major events in the criminal justice process.
 Learn more about Victims' Rights laws in Maine.

 You need to fill out a request for notification which you can get from the Victim Witness Advocate at the District Attorney’s office.
 Who you get notification from depends on where the offender is being held:

 If you are not sure where the offender is being held, contact the District Attorney's Office handling your case.
 You can also try using the Department of Corrections free online inmate search.

 Note: If you are a survivor of domestic violence, you should be notified automatically if the offender is released on bail before the trial.
 After the trial, you will still have to fill out a request for notification as described above.